alextfife/COVID19-RAMVAC-Activator-Switch/README.md

 <h2>Do you want this?</h2>
 Please contact me, and I will promplty get in touch with you!

-<s> I do not personally know where the legality of this project stands, I will not publically post designs and part numbers as of yet. </s>
+I offered my design to the parent companyand I also applied for a position as product development engineer.
+I was rejected for the position.

-I offered my design to the parent company with the negotiation I could get a position as product development engineer.
-I was rejected the position.
-Therefore, I have attached all designs and files to this repo for the unicorns out there whom this project might benefit!
+Under fair use, I have attached all designs and files to this repo for the unicorns out there whom this project might benefit!